 Instructor-led Training (ILT)

 ILT is led by an instructor in a classroom or a similar environment.
-This is one of the most traditional training methods and is used to give the trainees an overall understanding of the training topic.
+This is one of the most traditional training methods when it comes to L&D programmes.
+This method is used to give the trainees an overall understanding of the training topic.
 Due to how cost-effective and time-saving this approach is, it is one that is frequently used by employers.

 Instructor-led training (ILT) is most effective when you need to provide a large group of learners with an overview of a topic.
 A key advantage of ILT is how interactive this approach is.